Use Stories to Get the Big Picture

 - numeric values that represent quantifiable measures, such as revenue, discount, cost, or duration

 - text fields with two values (binary outcomes), such as win or loss, churn or retain, or approved or rejected

 In our case, CLV represents a numeric outcome.
 Let's create a story to work with.

 Try Einstein Discovery with a Developer Edition Org

-Before you work through this Trailhead module, sign up for a free Analytics-enabled Developer Edition org.
+Before you work through this Trailhead module, sign up for a free Tableau CRM-enabled Developer Edition org.
 This org is a safe environment where you can practice the skills you’re learning.